OasisVee/wallpapers/README.md

 ##
 ### Help:
-# video guide if you prefer (or dont know to read): https://youtu.be/u1cU7xRXMF0
+# video guide if you prefer (or don't know to read): https://youtu.be/u1cU7xRXMF0
 ***Getting the Image Link:***

   - Tap on this to find the one you want to use instead of having to scroll forever ![Header](https://github.com/OasisVee/wallpapers/assets/131408227/6f7234ee-e1bd-41e8-a9f0-539d196345bf)